Seattle Mariners: Houston Astros

+American League

 Toronto Blue Jays

-Although the Toronto Blue Jays are not a divisional rival, many Blue Jays fans from Western Canada travel to Seattle when the Blue Jays are the visiting team.
+Although the Seattle Mariners and Toronto Blue Jays are not a divisional rival, many Blue Jays fans from Western Canada travel to Seattle when the Blue Jays are the visiting team.
 Seattle is about a three-hour drive from Vancouver.
 The Seattle Times estimated that Blue Jays fans represented around 70 percent of the crowd in Safeco Field for a June 2017 weekend series.
+Additionally, both teams joined the league at the same time in the 1977 Major League Baseball expansion.
 The Mariners broke their playoff drought in Toronto in the 2022 American League Wild Card Series with a dramatic comeback in Game Two, after being down by a deficit of one run to eight, winning by a final score of ten to nine.
 The two teams faced off again in the post-season in the 2025 American League Championship Series.
 Seattle took the first two games on the road in Toronto, but ultimately lost the series three games to four, with the Blue Jays winning game seven at home.